 Avoiding high postoperative intraabdominal and intrathoracic pressure following repair of the abdominal wall and the sternal defects is crucial.

-Parents should be counseled regarding the overall survival and prognosis of this condition, including antenatal counseling relative to mortality and morbidity risks.
+Parents should be counseled regarding the overall survival and prognosis of pentalogy of Cantrell, including antenatal counseling relative to mortality and morbidity risks.
 Although there have been case reports regarding possible familial linkage, the evidence is scarce, and more information is needed before recommending genetic counseling.
 The associated aneuploidy may warrant genetic testing to assess risk in future pregnancies.
-The aggressive prenatal interventions must be balanced with expected post-natal prognosis and expectations of the parents.
+The aggressive prenatal interventions must be balanced with the expected post-natal prognosis and expectations of the parents.

 An interprofessional team that provides a holistic and integrated approach to preoperative and postoperative care can help achieve the best possible outcomes.
 Before a surgical procedure, the role of the imaging cannot be underscored enough.
 If the patient is to be discharged home with a wound, consultation should be made with a social worker and community nurses who can monitor the patient and make referrals as needed.
 A nutritionist should help devise a tailored schedule for feeding and thriving.